NetDevNotes/Ways-To-Run-Python/README.md

 # Ways-To-Run-Python
-At first the various ways your peers and friends run Python might be a litle confusing.
-This is a high level artice that might help clear that up.
+At first the various ways your peers and friends run Python might be a little confusing.
+This is a high level article that might help clear that up.

 # 4 ways to run Python